 In this challenge, students are asked to write a five sentence description using a different sense in each sentence.

-To start this, have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
-When the paragraph is finished, have them revise their wriitng so that each sentence uses a different sense.
+Have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
+When the paragraph is finished, have them revise their writing so that each sentence uses a different sense.

 Now, here is where this assignment gets interesting: